United States Declaration of Independence: Publication and reaction

-After Congress approved the final wording of the Declaration on July 4, a handwritten copy was sent a few blocks away to the printing shop of John Dunlap.
-Through the night, Dunlap printed about 200 broadsides for distribution.
+After the Second Continental Congress unanimously approved the final wording of the Declaration on July 4, a handwritten copy was sent a few blocks away to the printing shop of John Dunlap.
+Throughout the night, Dunlap printed about 200 broadsides for distribution.
 The source copy used for this printing has been lost and may have been a copy in Thomas Jefferson's hand.
-It was read to audiences and reprinted in newspapers throughout the 13 states.
-The first formal public readings of the document took place on July 8, in Philadelphia (by John Nixon in the yard of Independence Hall), Trenton, New Jersey, and Easton, Pennsylvania; the first newspaper to publish it was The Pennsylvania Evening Post on July 6.
+The first formal public readings of the document took place simultaneously on July 8, at noon in three locations: Philadelphia, where it was read by John Nixon in the yard of present-day Independence Hall, Trenton, New Jersey, and Easton, Pennsylvania.
+The first newspaper to publish the Declaration was The Pennsylvania Evening Post, which published it on July 6.
 A German translation of the Declaration was published in Philadelphia by July 9.
+It was subsequently widely read and published throughout the Thirteen Colonies.

 President of Congress John Hancock sent a broadside to General George Washington, instructing him to have it proclaimed "at the Head of the Army in the way you shall think it most proper".
 Washington had the Declaration read to his troops in New York City on July 9, with thousands of British troops on ships in the harbor.
 Washington and Congress hoped that the Declaration would inspire the soldiers, and encourage others to join the army.
 After hearing the Declaration, crowds in many cities tore down and destroyed signs or statues representing royal authority.
 An equestrian statue of King George in New York City was pulled down and the lead used to make musket balls.

 One of the first readings of the Declaration by the British is believed to have taken place at the Rose and Crown Tavern on Staten Island, New York in the presence of General Howe.
 British officials in North America sent copies of the Declaration to Great Britain.
 It was published in British newspapers beginning in mid-August, it had reached Florence and Warsaw by mid-September, and a German translation appeared in Switzerland by October.
 The first copy of the Declaration sent to France got lost, and the second copy arrived only in November 1776.
+News of the Declaration managed to reach Russia on August 13 via a dispatch from the Russian chargé d'affaires in London, Nikita Panin.
 It reached Portuguese America by Brazilian medical student "Vendek" José Joaquim Maia e Barbalho, who had met with Thomas Jefferson in Nîmes.